-The possibility of human-level artificial intelligence poses significant risks to society, but understanding how to navigate these risks is an incredibly neglected area of research.
+Artificial intelligence will have transformative effects on society over the coming decades, and understanding how to navigate these risks is an incredibly important and neglected area of research.
 An increasing amount of funding is available, but there’s a shortage of sufficiently qualified people.
 If you have strong technical abilities and a real interest and motivation in this work, now could be a particularly good time to go into this area.

 What is AI safety research, and why might this be a high impact career path?

-Many experts believe that there’s a significant chance we’ll create superintelligence – artificially intelligent machines with abilities surpassing those of humans across the board – sometime during this century.
+Briefly, many experts believe that there’s a significant chance we’ll create superintelligence – artificially intelligent machines with abilities surpassing those of humans across the board – sometime during this century.
 AI safety research is a growing area within the field of AI that focuses on increasing the chance that, if and when superintelligence arrives, it will make decisions that align with what humans value.
-AI safety research is a broad, interdisciplinary field – covering technical aspects of how to actually create safe AI systems, as well as broader strategic, ethical and policy issues (more on the different types of AI safety research below.)
+AI safety research is a broad, interdisciplinary field – covering technical aspects of how to actually create safe AI systems, as well as broader strategic, ethical and policy issues (examples).
+See below for more on the different types of AI safety research.

 There’s increasing concern from AI experts and notable figures – including Elon Musk, Stuart Russell, Stephen Hawking, and Bill Gates – that AI may pose one of the most serious threats to humanity.
 2015 saw a clear increase in expert support for work on the problem, shown by this open letter that’s now signed by hundreds of experts.
 However at present, there are very few researchers working explicitly on AI safety, compared to tens of thousands of computer science researchers working on making machines more powerful and autonomous.
 This means that an additional researcher with the right skills and motivation right now has the potential to make a huge difference.